 A large number of employers provide employees with medical and optical check-ups.
-There is a statutory exemption for these in some circumstances.
+There is a statutory income tax exemption for these in some circumstances.
 HMRC’s guidance on both is given at EIM21765.

 There is an exemption for employers providing medical check-ups to employees under ITEPA 2003, s 320B.
 The exemption applies for:

-The exemption is restricted to one of each type of check-up for the employee per year.
-If the employer provides family members of employees with medical check-ups then these should be treated as a benefit on the employee (unless of course the family member is also an employee of the same employer).
+The exemption is restricted to one of each type of check-up for the employee per tax year.
+If the employer provides family members of employees with medical check-ups, then these should be treated as a benefit in kind for the employee (unless of course the family member is also an employee of the same employer).

 Health screening is an assessment designed to identify employees with particular risk profiles or likely to suffer from a particular condition.

-Medical check-ups are the examination of the employee by a health professional in order to identify any ill health in the employee.
+Medical check-ups are the physical examination of the employee by a health professional in order to identify (and only for identifying) any ill health in the employee.